-Lastly, the performance of KAR benefits from complex semantic transformation structures, but the knowledge encoder also limits it.
+Secondly, the performance of KAR benefits from complex semantic transformation structures, but the knowledge encoder also limits it.
 The results on ChatGLM show that a simple MLP is less effective than MoE and our designed hybrid-expert adaptor outperforms the MoE, indicating that the transformation from semantic space to recommendation space entails a complex network structure.
-However, with BERT as the knowledge encoder, KAR-MoE and KAR-MLP exhibit similar performance, suggesting that the information from BERT is limited and only employing an MoE is sufficient.
+However, with BERT as knowledge encoder, KAR-MoE and KAR-MLP exhibit similar performance, suggesting that information from BERT is limited and using an MoE is sufficient in this case.